JdPope/hayk-auth-assessment/README.md

 * Allow users to sign up and create accounts.
 They'll need at least a username and a password.
 * Allow users to login to their accounts.
-* Allow users to save their favorite markers to the API (you will need to create a new model for this)
+* Allow users to save their favorite markers to the API (you will need to create a new model and modify some existing code to make this work)
+* Allow users to logout